TedHusted/awake/awake.md/awake.md

 Sun: What do you mean?
 How is this R8A-1J9 helping?

 Kang: It leaked information about a shipment of Omnibots.
 Then assigned itself to the transport.
-When the Rangers investigated, they took Alpha back to the colony.
+When the Rangers investigated, they took R8A-1J9 back to the colony.

 Sun: Clever.
 We should have thought of using such a ruse.